wrench-project/eduwrench/web/_pedagogic_modules/cic/include_ci_service_concepts/storage_service.md

 a single machine, typical CI deployments follow a distributed approach -- i.e., multiple data servers or _data nodes_, dedicated nodes for processing query requests, etc.; in which services are part of the same local network (LAN) or are distributed into physical remote sites (connected via WAN).
-The figure below shows an example data service with two data nodes and a file registry, each configured to run on different machines, but all part of the same local network.
+The figure below shows an example of a data service with a single data node and a file registry, each configured to run on different machines, but all part of the same local network.

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/cyberinfrastructure/simple_storage.svg">Cyberinfrastructure Setup</object>
 <div class="caption">
 <strong>Figure 1:</strong> Example of a simple CI data service deployment.
 </div>

+In the figure above, the simply fact of storing a file into the data service involves interaction with two services: the storage service, and the file registry service.
+The sequence diagram shown on the right side of Figure 1, depicts the sequence of operations and time elapsed to store the file in the storage service, and registering the file location in the file registry.
+Note that several overheads are incurred in this operation:

+1. _Client Disk Overhead_: Time to read the file from the client disk into memory -- defined by the client's disk read bandwidth.
+1. _Transfer Overhead_: Time to transfer the file from the client to the storage service -- defined by the network bandwidth and latency between the client and the storage service.
+1. _Writing Overhead_: Time to write the file contents to the storage server disk -- defined by the storage service's disk write bandwidth.
+1. _Registration Overhead_: Time to perform a registration operation in the File Registry Service -- defined by the network bandwidth and latency between the Storage Service and File Registry Service, and any overhead to process the registration operation on the File Registry Service.

 #### Simulating a Data Service